 You may admit responsibility and pay the ticket.
-You may pay in person at the Court between the hours of 8:30 a.m - 4:30 p.m. or mail your payment to the Court.
+You may pay in person at the Court between the hours of 8:30 a.m. - 4:30 p.m. or mail your payment to the Court.
 Please call the Court to verify the amount owed before mailing a payment.
 The Court accepts checks, cash, money orders, and certified checks.
 The Court accepts credit cards online through a third-party provider.
 You can pay civil infractions on or before due date online through CLEMIS.
-A service fee will be charged.
+If it is past the due date, you can make your payment here.* A service fee will be charged.

 Deny Responsibility & Request an Informal Hearing